Medicalising borders

 Description

-The research of pandemics, epidemics, and pathogens like COVID-19, reaches far beyond the scope of biomedicine.
-It is not only an objective for the health, political and social sciences, but epidemics and pandemics are furthermore a matter of geography: foci and vectors of communicable diseases continue to test the efficacy of medical control at state borders.
+The research of pandemics, epidemics, and pathogens like COVID-19 reaches far beyond the scope of biomedicine.
+It is not only an objective for the health, political and social sciences, but epidemics and pandemics are a matter of geography: foci and vectors of communicable diseases continue to test the efficacy of medical control at state borders.

 Drawing on the collective expertise of a network of international researchers, this interdisciplinary volume is essential reading for those wishing to understand the medicalisation of borders across the globe, from the early eighteenth century up to the present day.